 • Minimum age requirement: 13

 Making money online through Swagbucks is simple.
-Swagbucks lets anyone age 13 and older earn Swagbucks points (SBs) by completing simple tasks—that includes taking surveys, yes, but also shopping online, playing video games, or even just doing web searches.
+Swagbucks lets users earn Swagbucks points (SBs) by completing simple tasks—that includes taking surveys, yes, but also shopping online, playing video games, or even just doing web searches.

 Branded Surveys

-Branded Surveys has paid out more than $36 million to more than 3 million users.
+Branded Surveys has paid out more than $72 million to its more than 3 million users.

 You can use your points toward gift cards from more than 100 brands, receive cash in your PayPal or bank account, or even make a charitable donation.